blurrycontour/zuul-gerrit/doc/source/user/config.rst

 run jobs which have playbooks that use secrets in the untrusted execution context to protect against someone proposing a change which exposes a secret.
-To permit this (for instance, in a pipeline which only runs after code review), the :attr:`pipeline.allow-secrets` attribute may be set.
+To permit this (for instance, in a pipeline which only runs after code review), the :attr:`pipeline.allow-untrusted-secrets` attribute may be set.

 If a job with secrets is unsafe to be used by other projects, the `allowed-projects` job attribute can be used to restrict the projects